 The Emory Libraries Citing Your Sources Research Guide provides information about why to cite sources, how to avoid plagiarism, how to avoid common mistakes, and a list of style manuals.
 Anthropologists frequently use:

 Be sure to check with your instructor to find out which style you should use.

 Data citation is straightforward in many cases.
 The citation must include the title, author, date, version, and a persistent identifier (e.g. DOI, Uniform Resource Name, Handle System).
 Including the checksum or a Universal Numeric Fingerprint is also recommended (allows future researchers to verify data integrity).
 Refer to your style manual for guidelines on citation formatting.
 For more information on data citation visit the ICPSR or DataCite pages.

 If you are using a citation manager (e.g. Endnote or Zotero), select the appropriate output style.
 The citation manager should automatically format your citations and bibliography, but don't forget to check it for accuracy.

-Try using EndNote or Zotero software to organize your citations and instantly create properly formatted bibliographies.
-Emory has a site license for EndNote and you can obtain a free copy by downloading the software from Emory's Software Express site (Emory network ID required).
+Zotero and Endnote are both excellent tools for organizing bibliographies and creating properly formatted citations.
+Zotero is freely available at their website and Emory has a site license for EndNote.
+You can obtain a copy by downloading the software from Emory's Software Express site (Emory network ID required).
 Mendeley, Papers, and Citavi are other popular software options.